Vista-Technology/yanq/README.md

 -rw-rw-r-- 1 ubuntu ubuntu       638 May  7 14:28 topology.yaml
 ```

-Now within the virtual environment you can launch Ansible automation that builds all the infrastructure (it will takes approximately 4 minutes)
+Now within the virtual environment, you can launch the Ansible automation that builds all the infrastructure (it will take approximately 4 minutes)

 ```console
 (.venv)foo@bar:~$ ansible-playbook build.yml